timothy-ha/qt-tetris/README.md

 # qt-tetris
 imagine playing tetris

-CSE 165: Project Proposal
+CSE 165: Project Proposal<br/>
-Team Members: Aayush Koirala, Timothy Ha, and Elaine Huang
+Team Members: Aayush Koirala, Timothy Ha, and Elaine Huang<br/>
-Game: Tetris
+Game: Tetris<br/>

-Summary of what we plan to do:
+Summary of what we plan to do: <br/>

 Tetris Summary of what we plan to do: Timothy and I have chosen to do work with 2D primitives and make a Tetris game in QT.
 To summarize, a Tetris game is a tile-matching video game where you get points if you fill up a row with all tiles that a user randomly gets of a different shape.
 The game is over when tiles are stacked up to the top of the screen.